Catherine Lacoste: Early life

 She was born and grew up in Paris, France, with her parents, René Lacoste and Simone de la Chaume and three older brothers.
+Her father was, beside being a world class tennis player (having won seven Grand Slam singles titles), also a 6-handicap golfer.
+Her mother was a world class golfer, having won several major international amateur championships.

+Young Lacoste practised many different sports; skiing, skating, swimming, horse riding and tennis and, from 8 years of age, golf.
 Her family spent many holidays in the coast resort area of Saint-Jean-de-Luz, in France close to the Spanish border, near the Golf de Chantaco.
 The club was founded by Lacoste's grandfather René Thion de la Chaume in 1928, as a celebration of the British Ladies Amateur triumph a year earlier by Lacoste's mother.

-Young Lacoste practised many different sports; skiing, skating, swimming, horse riding and tennis and, from 8 years of age, golf.
-Her father was, beside a world class tennis player, also a 6-handicap golfer.

-French golfer Jean Garaïalde and his father Raymond were her golf teachers when she learned the game at young age.
+French golfer Jean Garaïalde and his father Raymond were her golf teachers when she learned the game at a young age.
 When she was 13 years old, Jean gave her a putter that she used through her entire career.
 Always hitting the long clubs with ease, favoring the 1-iron, she was soon dominating golf tournaments in the region around her club.